Slow

 Let me try to explain a bit.
 The shimari in the bottom left corner does nothing to address Black's nirensei.
 White's play in the top left corner does, because the normal joseki continuation gives White an extension on the top side, which thwarts Black's normal development from the nirensei.
 Therefore Black does not play the usual joseki, but extends to the top side, anyway.
 At this point, the top right corner becomes urgent.
 (Although Go Seigen does not discuss the play, I expect that the wariuchi on the right would be slow, too.)

 Before Go Seigen proved the virtues of , it was regarded as too slow.
-The ogeima reply at a was usual.
+The ogeima reply at a was usual as it was considered faster.